syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmRadialMenu.md

-N> Provide proper image path to get images in items of radial menu.
+N> Provide proper image path to get images in items of RadialMenu.

 #### Requires